 - Bleaching Symbols

-- Symbols on
+- Dry Clean Symbols on Clothes

 Here’s a Comprehensive Laundry Symbols Chart.

-There are three categories of symbols, including:
+There are three categories of machine washing symbols, including:

-You may also see a that looks like a circular candy in a twist wrapper with an X through it, indicating you should not wring out the fabric.
+You may also see a symbol that looks like a circular candy in a twist wrapper with an X through it, indicating you should not wring out the fabric.

-Type of Cycle
+Type of Wash Cycle

 Sometimes the tub of water will indicate a number of degrees.
-Be careful, as they tend to list the in Celsius.
-If the care label has a tub with one dot in it, you should the garment cold (below 85F).
+Be careful, as they tend to list the temperature in Celsius.
+If the care label has a tub with one dot in it, you should wash the garment cold (below 85F).

 - A horizontal line through the middle or vertical lines inside: Air dry the garment by laying it flat.